Open-Set Support Vector Machines: Experiments

-We start presenting results on artificial \gls{2d} \gls{dataset} so that the \glspl{dr} of each classifier can be visualized.
+We start presenting results on artificial \gls{2d} \glspl{dataset} so that \glspl{dr} of each classifier can be visualized.
 For these cases, we show the region of the feature space in which a possible test sample would be classified as one of the known classes or unknown.
 We also show how each classifier handles the \gls{openspace}.
-Figure \ref{fig:cone-torus} depicts the images of \glspl{dr} for the \gls{cone-torus} \gls{dataset}.
+Figure \ref{fig:cone-torus} depicts the images of \glspl{dr} for the \gls{cone-torus} \gls{dataset} \cite{Kuncheva2004}.
 In Figure \ref{subfig:cone-torus__mcossvm_ova_gsic}, as expected, we see that the \gls{ossvm} gracefully bounds the \gls{klos}; any sample that would appear in the white region would be classified as unknown.
-We present images of \glspl{dr} for other \gls{2d} \glspl{dataset} in Appendix \ref{appendix:sec:more-results}.

 \figBoundaries{cone-torus}{\gls{cone-torus}}